 Thinking about the big picture in terms of composition simply means stepping out of the singular space many guitar players inhabit when it comes to a song.
 What is the whole song instead of just the guitar part?

 This is where ideas are made.
 What is the song about?
-What melodic and harmonic direction do you want to go?
-What might other instruments be doing at any particular moment?
+Where does the melodic and harmonic direction take you?
+Could other instruments be doing something different any particular moment?
 Stepping outside the corner guitarists usually inhabit – rhythm sections, lead parts, solos – is crucial to creating a whole bonafide song.

 Playing chords on the guitar is one thing.
 Thinking about the compositional relationship between those chords opens up an entire world to the instrumentalist.
 It’s helpful to think of chords and series of chords as opposed to melodies to gain a complete command of how a song will sound.